Micky Dolenz: After Monkees television and film career

 After The Monkees television show ended, Dolenz continued performing providing voice-overs for a number of Saturday-morning cartoon series including The Funky Phantom, Partridge Family 2200 A.D., The Scooby-Doo Show, Butch Cassidy and the Sundance Kids, These Are the Days, Devlin, and Wonder Wheels (from The Skatebirds).
-Dolenz provided the voice of Arthur in the first season of the animated series The Tick.
+Dolenz starred in the first season of the animated series The Tick, voicing the titular protagonist's sidekick Arthur; he was replaced by Rob Paulsen for the remainder of the series.
 In 1972, Dolenz played Vance in the murder mystery film Night of the Strangler.
 He was featured in an episode of Adam-12, entitled "Dirt Duel" (season 5, episode 1), and an episode of Cannon, entitled "Bitter Legion" (season 2, episode 3).
 Dolenz provided the voice of Two-Face's twin henchmen Min and Max in the two-part episode "Two-Face" on Batman: The Animated Series.
 In a September 2006 radio interview, Dolenz reported that he was the current voice of Snuggle the Fabric Softener Bear at that time.
 In 2017, Dolenz returned to voice-over, providing the voice of Wendell the Love Grub, as well as singing the featured song, in the Cartoon Network series Mighty Magiswords half-hour episode, "The Saga of Robopiggeh!".
 Dolenz recorded the voice-acting remotely in New York weeks before his Good Times! tour.

-Both Dolenz and Michael Nesmith auditioned for the role of Arthur "The Fonz" Fonzarelli on Happy Days, but neither was selected due to both being taller (6 ft., 1 in.) than lead actor Ron Howard (Richie Cunningham), who is 5 ft., 9 in. tall, and co-stars Anson Williams (Warren "Potsie" Weber) and Don Most (Ralph Malph), both under 6 ft.
-The producers preferred a shorter Fonzie in hopes that Fonzie would not overshadow the rest of the cast, a strategy that eventually proved to be unsuccessful, as the Fonz would be the show's breakout character.
-A search for a shorter actor eventually resulted in Henry Winkler's hiring.